Xundan91/ETH-AVAX-PROOF-Intermediate/Module-3-Assesment/Readme.md

     - Click on the "Deploy & Run Transactions" tab on the left sidebar.
     - Ensure "Environment" is set to "Injected Web3" to use MetaMask, or "Remix VM (London)" for a local deployment.
     - Select the `MyToken` contract from the "Contract" dropdown.
-    - Provide the constructor arguments: the name and symbol of your token (e.g., "MyToken", "MTK").
+    - Provide the constructor arguments: the name and symbol of your token (e.g., "MyToken", "Spyx").
     - Click "Deploy".

 6. **Interact with the contract:**